Johny Srouji: Career

-In 2008, Srouji led development of the Apple A4, the first Apple-designed system on a chip.
+In 2008, Srouji led development of the Apple A4, the first Apple-designed system-on-a-chip.

 Srouji was responsible for setting up Apple's R&D center in Herzliya, Israel, its second largest in the world.

-In 2019, Intel considered Srouji a candidate to be its next CEO.
+In 2019, Intel considered Srouji as a candidate to be its next CEO.

-In 2020, during Apple's Worldwide Developers Conference (WWDC), Srouji announced the transition of Apple's Macintosh line of personal computers from Intel's x86 CPU architecture to their own Apple silicon.

-In 2022, Srouji announced the opening of a third R&D center in Israel (after Herzliya and Haifa), in Jerusalem, focused on the next generation of Apple silicon.

-In 2023, Srouji announced that Apple's R&D center in Haifa will double in size.
+On April 20, 2026, Srouji was named Apple's chief hardware officer after being given oversight of its hardware engineering team following the announcement of John Ternus being selected as Tim Cook's successor as CEO.

 Awards

 Johny Srouji was awarded the medal of his alma mater, the Technion - Israel Institute of Technology, in recognition of his outstanding career achievements and exemplary role as an ambassador for the university.

 In 2025 Srouji was awarded IMEC's Innovation Award, the most prestigious prize awarded by the international semiconductor R&D organization recognizing his "pivotal role in shaping Apple’s technology roadmap through his leadership in the development of Apple silicon".